-At the completion of every session, your preceptor will log into One45 and review/complete the session checklist with you which tracks attendance and ensures all material from the session was completed.
+At the completion of every session your preceptor will log into One45 and review/complete the session checklist with you which tracks attendance and ensures all material from the session was completed.
+Other sessions have sign-in sheets to track attendance.
+The Health Sciences IPE Team monitors attendance/participation in the SITE sessions and reports any absences to the College of Medicine.